Paper Information

 This is a Methodological Paper ($\Psi_{\text{Method}}$) with a secondary contribution to Resources ($\Psi_{\text{Resource}}$).

-It proposes a novel architecture (image-to-graph generation) to solve the Optical Chemical Structure Recognition (OCSR) task, validating it through extensive ablation studies and comparisons against SOTA baselines like MolVec and DECIMER.
+It proposes a novel architecture (image-to-graph generation) to solve the Optical Chemical Structure Recognition (OCSR) task, validating it through extensive ablation studies and comparisons against strong baselines like MolVec and DECIMER.
 It also contributes a new benchmark dataset of annotated images from ACS journals.

 Translating molecular images into machine-readable graphs (OCSR) is challenging due to the high variance in drawing styles, stereochemistry conventions, and abbreviated structures found in literature.